ECCO-Hackweek/EH24-processors-llc/MITpreprobs/source/intro.rst

 Introduction
 ============
 This package offers routines to help MITgcm users format ungridded datasets into objects readable by ``pkg/profiles`` and ``pkg/obsfit`` using ``xarray``.
-In particular, ``preproc`` automates certain routines related to gridding and interpolation parameters.
+In particular, ``MITpreprobs`` automates certain routines related to gridding and interpolation parameters.

 .. code-block:: python

-    from preproc.preproc import UngriddedObsPreprocessor
+    from MITpreprobs.preproc import UngriddedObsPreprocessor

 profiles
 ~~~~~~~~